substack/hyperstream/readme.markdown

 * _mapappend
 * _mapprepend

-Using one of these properties will use the designated sub-template as model but not overwrite it, simply include more data in the output stream.
+Using one of these attributes will use the designated sub-template as model but not overwrite it, simply include more data in the output stream.

 ## hs.select(), hs.update(), hs.replace(), hs.remove()